 Where is Budleigh Salterton?

 Budleigh Salterton is a small seaside town on the East Devon coast in South West England.
-It lies between Exmouth and Sidmouth and sits within the East Devon Area of Outstanding Natural Beauty, making it a popular spot for coastal walks and relaxed holidays.
+It lies between Exmouth and Sidmouth and sits within the East Devon National Landscape, making it a popular spot for coastal walks and relaxed holidays.

 Is Budleigh Salterton good for a holiday?